craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

 ### 7.2.0 to 7.3.0

+After updating the software you could use the new database upgrade script:

+    python3 install/upgrade/database_upgrade.py

-Execute **install/upgrade/7.3.0.sql** after making backups
+or execute **install/upgrade/7.3.0.sql** after making backups.

+Afterwards you an Apache restart will be needed.

-In this update the GIS tables were merged and put into the model schema.
-The (now empty) GIS schema was deleted.
-So take care of these changes in case other applications are using direct database access.
+The **gis** schema tables were merged into one table to the model schema (#1631).
+In case external applications depend on direct database access you should take care about that.

+With the next release (7.4.0) the API version **0.2** will be deprecated and version **0.3** will be the new default.
+Version 0.2. will still be available (probably about 2 releases) until it will be removed.

 ### 7.1.x to 7.2.0
 Execute **install/upgrade/7.2.0.sql** after making backups